mohiteadi/cursor-ai-tips/tips/deprecated-features.md

 ## Community Response

-The response to these deprecations was significant:
+The response to these deprecations was visceral and significant:

 ### Common Complaints